 Nikon Monarch 5 16x56 HD Review

-People periodically ask me to recommend a sensibly-priced astronomy binocular.
+People periodically ask me to recommend a sensibly-priced hand-held astronomy binocular.
 The answer was once a knee-jerk reaction: Nikon’s 12x50 SE every time.
-Sadly, the 12x50 SE is no longer available and all the old stock seems to have dried up.
-What’s more they’re not coming up much used (no surprise there).
-So what is the alternative?
+Sadly, the 12x50 SE is years out of production and they no longer seem to come up used (no surprise there).
+So is there an alternative?

 At A Glance